adb014/nsf2x/README.txt

    3. Optionally, but recommended, launch Outlook
    4. Launch "nsf2x.exe"
    5. Enter the Lotus Notes password
-   6. Press the "Open Session" to open the connection to Notes
+   6. Press the "Open Session" button to open the connection to Notes
    7. Select the output type: EML, MBOX or PST
    8. Modify the conversion options as wanted
    9. Enter the source path of the temporary location with the "*.nsf" files